Transcript from the Miles Davis Conference, May 10-11, 1996, Washington University in St. Louis. Here Macero speaks about his work with Miles Davis.

 And I said... "give me a couple days and I'll see what I can figure out," because we've got these two reels with one eight and a half, nine minutes on one side, and something on the other side.
 So what I did, I copied little excerpts of the very, if you listen to it very carefully, you'll hear a lot of repeats, but you don't know that they're repeats, because it sounds like a continuous song, and a continuous performance.
 I bridged...
 I made 18 minutes...
 I mean the eight and a half minutes or nine minutes come up to eighteen and a half, nineteen or twenty minutes on that side.
 I said, "I'm home free."
 And I did the same thing on Side B. And then, the record became a classic.
 But the critics wouldn't know that.
 I mean, that's why...
 I love critics, but I don't like them to review my records.

 I would do all kinds of devious things, subject to Miles' approval, because every record I ever made with him, he heard before we went to press.
 If he didn't like it, I said, "we could change it."
 There was some talk on On the Corner when they had the nine bands, nine different titles, and they said, "the first pieces sounds like one band, why do you have all those titles?"
 Well, I was so devious in those days, that I wanted the artists to make some money.
 The only way the artist can make any money on his mechanical royalties would be to split up the song that the album- in the eight or the nine tracks, list 'em, he gets three cents for each side, or each track, or four cents for each track, instead of the usual four cents for 16 minutes, or whatever it might be.
 So I was trying to make them – I did this for Brubeck on a number of projects, and I did this on Miles whenever I could.
 And sometimes when I would just make up a funny foreign-y kind of cue sheet and say it's twenty minutes, so the guy gets... you paid for minutes of music.
 I mean, it was fun.
 I'm sure CBS didn't like it because they had to pay the extra money, but I didn't give a damn.
 I mean, I was out for the artist.
-That was my problem with CBS, because I would tell the artist what to do in terms of the contract.
+That was my problem with CBS, because I would tell the artist what to do in terms of the contract....
+And talk about the, how the records were made.
+I met Miles several years before, I think at Birdland, when in 1954 and 1955, they had projects to do with Leonard Bernstein and I'd get a lot of samples for the album.
+I had written something for the very end, and Lenny didn't like it, he said it was too lugubrious, so we had to get somebody like Miles to swing this particular tune.
+But they did ask me to write a couple of introductions, so they got Miles, they got his group with Coltrane, and they came to the session and we became friends.
+I wrote a couple of introductions and picked one, and that was it.
+And then about a year and a half later I became his producer.

 © Free Rare Mp3 Music Downloads